waywardone/photo-ingest/README.md

 ```

 ## Examples
-Assuming a source directory with the following contents:
+Assuming a source directory with the following contents from an iPhone 6S:

 ```bash
 ~/Desktop/DCIM